Sagar2366/tech-talks/README.md

 GSOC and Open Source at JSPM's Rajarshi Shahu College of Engineering Pune. - On Hold

-GDG DevFest Raipur - Life changing experience with Open source
+GDG DevFest Raipur - Life changing experience with Open source - Done